Criobe/documentation/docs/user-guide/data-preparation/1-single-stage-segmentation.md

 **What this does:**

 - Connects to CVAT using credentials from `.env`
-- Downloads all images and polyline annotations
+- Downloads all images and polygon annotations (converted to FiftyOne polylines)
 - Creates a persistent FiftyOne dataset
 - Stores data in `data/media/my_coral_segmentation/`